Dasamongueponke: Roanoke colony

 Sir Richard Grenville was the leader of the 1585 expedition which first attempted to land English settlers on Roanoke island.
-When war between the Secotan and the English began, King Wingia used the village as his base of operations to attack the colony.
+When war between the Secotan and the English began, King Wingina used the village as his base of operations to attack the colony.

 When Grenville left Roanoke, he left behind fifteen men, battle-hardened soldiers.
 When Governor John White returned in 1587 he searched for the fifteen, but found only bones.
 White quickly made contact with friendly natives led by Chief Manteo, who explained to him that the lost fifteen had been killed by hostile Secotan, Aquascogoc and Dasamongueponke warriors, choosing a time and place of attack "of great advantage to the savages".

-On August 8, 1587 White led a dawn attack on the Dasamongueponkes that went disastrously wrong.
+On August 8, 1587, White led a dawn attack on the Dasamongueponkes that went disastrously wrong.
 White and his soldiers entered the Dasamongueponke village in the morning "so early that it was yet dark", but mistakenly attacked a group of hitherto friendly Indians, killing one and wounding many.
 "We were deceaved", wrote White in his journal, "for the savages were our friendes".
 Henceforth relations with the local tribes would steadily deteriorate.

 Chief Manteo was granted the title of baron, the Lord of Roanoke and Dasamongueponke - the first peer created by the English in North America.